regaladys/kopya/README.md

 # Build Your Own Library

 1. Collect your ebooks
-2. Set-up your digital library software
+2. Set-up your digital library platform - device and software
 * on a desktop/laptop
 * on a smartphone
 * on a portable server using RaspberryPi